blu/brainstorm/README.md

 as such is subject to the following performance detriments:

 	(1) Power management causes cores to pop in and out of existence, rather than just scaling them by frequency.
-	(2) Although featuring an aarch64 kernel, the tablet's user space is strictly armhf, and so is the tested code.
-	(3) There is an entire (albeit minimal) Android running in a lxc container on that tablet.
+	(2) There is an entire (albeit minimal) Android running in a lxc container on that tablet.

 [^4]: Non-native compiler tuning -march=cortex-a57